30 Points for servicing residential gas equipment

 4. Diaphragm expansion tanks - remove water pressure and check the air charge on the tank.

-5. Gain access for inspection and/or cleaning of heat exchanger.
-Some units will have side access plates, swing open doors or other type of access.
+5. Gain access for inspection and/or cleaning of the heat exchanger.
+Some units will have side access plates, swing-open doors, or another type of access.
 They may be hidden under the jacket.

 6. Brush down all heating surfaces if needed.
-If the unit has baffles, remove, brush off, and brush flue ways and re-install baffles.
-Keep vacuum running and close to area being cleaned
+If the unit has baffles, remove them, brush them off, brush flue ways, and reinstall baffles.
+Keep the vacuum running and close to the area being brushed to avoid spreading of ash.

-7. Re-install clean out access plates, close doors etc. These access areas may need sealed.
-Most will have gaskets.
+7. Re-install clean out access plates, close doors, etc. These access areas will need to be sealed.
+Most of them will have gaskets.
 If not, seal with proper sealing material or gaskets.

-8. Carefully remove vent pipe.
-Caution - May be hot
+8. Carefully remove the vent pipe.
+Caution - Surface may be hot

 9. Vacuum chimney base and top of boiler sections.

-10. Brush the inside of the vent pipe with the vacuum running with hose in other end of pipe to avoid a mess.
+10. Brush the inside of the vent pipe with the vacuum running with the hose on the other end of the pipe to avoid making a mess.

 12. Place jumpers on thermostat wire connections